CorporateClash/API/_api/login.md

 | false  | 3     | The user has been HWID checked and banned.           |
 | false  | 4 | User did not meet the login requisites. (access level, etc) |
 | false  | 5   | The users playertoken was either not found or corrupted.     |

-The login API only works over Secure HTTPS connections with TLS v1.1 or 1.2, and clients must support elliptic curve cryptography (ECC) and SNI.
-Key pinning is not supported at this time.